 Don’t Say: “I’ve heard autism is caused by…”

 Parents of children with autism are often bombarded with information about what causes autism.
 The fact remains that there is no clear evidence to suggest a single direct cause of autism.
 While there is a great deal of information available from various studies, suggesting causes is ineffectual and can leave parents feeling guilty about choices they have made regarding their child’s health.
-To avoid upsetting the parent, it’s better to say nothing about the causes of autism.

 Don’t Say: “I’ve heard you can cure autism by…” or “You should try this new remedy.”